 Conor Snedeker, of Hinckley, has been named a 2018 Coca-Cola Academic Team Silver Scholar.
 He will receive a $1,250 scholarship.

-Waubonsee Community College will host an open house event at its Aurora Downtown Campus on Saturday, March 3 from 1 to 4 p.m.
+Waubonsee will host an open house at its Sugar Grove Campus on Saturday, April 21 from 1 to 4 p.m.
 The event is family-friendly, free and open to the public.